DapperLib/DapperAOT/docs/gettingstarted.md

 If needed, [update your SDK from here](https://dotnet.microsoft.com/download).

-Next, we simply add the `Dapper.AOT` nuget package - via the IDE, command-line, or by editing the project file directly:
+Next, we simply add the `Dapper.AOT` nuget package (or `Dapper.Advisor` if you don't want the AOT bits - perhaps if you're using VB) - via the IDE, command-line, or by editing the project file directly:

 ``` txt
 > dotnet add package Dapper.AOT --prerelease